A 7-year-old boy was attacked by a bear in the backyard of his New York home, police say – KION546

 “Our concern was he did not retreat, so at one point he did advance and when you have that many human beings, I would think that an animal of that kind would normally retreat and it did not,” Simonsen told WABC.
 “The normal reaction of bears is to run away, especially with heightened activity and noise, they usually retreat.”

-The bear was taken to the Westchester County Department of Health to be tested for rabies, according to a spokesperson for the health department.
+The bear tested negative for rabies, the Westchester County Department of Health said Wednesday.

 The bear was described as a male black bear larger than a cub but not yet an adult, WABC reported.